LEARN MORE ABOUT THE ISSUES BY CLICKING TO EXPAND THE STATEMENTS BELOW.

 No longer a distant threat, climate change is now directly affecting your health.
 Its effects are likely to worsen over time.
 Climate change is responsible for higher average temperatures and more frequent heat waves.
 Called “a silent killer,” excessive heat causes more deaths in the US than all other weather events combined.
 Hotter, drier conditions are also causing longer wildfire seasons and worse wildfires.
 Catastrophic fires displace people from their homes, while smoke from wildfires worsens air pollution and causes breathing problems.
 Meanwhile, warmer ocean temperatures and increased sea levels have increased the severity of hurricanes and tropical storms, which are associated with elevated levels of anxiety, depression, and post-traumatic stress disorders in addition to causing physical damage.
 Moreover, rising carbon dioxide concentrations are changing the distribution of disease-carrying parasites, increasing the chances that infectious diseases like malaria and dengue will spread.
 These are just some of the ways that climate change affects your health.

-- The Lancet Countdown on health and climate change (2019)
+- The Lancet Countdown on health and climate change (2021) - The Lancet

 - How climate change affects your health: infographics – American Public Health Association (APHA)